jahilldev/astro-auto-load/TESTING.md

 - Check `output` is set to `server` or `hybrid` in astro.config
 - Verify integration is added: `integrations: [autoLoad()]`
 - Look for errors in console
-- Confirm `export const load` syntax is correct
+- Confirm `export const loader` syntax is correct
 - Check if you have a custom `src/middleware.ts` that might be overriding the auto-injected one

 ### Data is undefined